whitneyburton/portfolios/students/1602/thom-pickett/thomp-mod3.md

 * Mark Miranda
   This is easily the best group I've been a part of.
 You were able to get features done with great quality code, as well as keep an eye on the edge cases, bugs, and holes we were creating with new features.
 My criticism is there were times when new functionality would come into the project without testing that eventually broke old functionality.
 You were however quick to fix those bugs when we found them.
 You also were great at picking up any tasks we could tack on or that came up randomly.
 Communication was great and never an issue.
 10/10 would work with again.

+* Chad Ellison
+  It was great to pair with Thom on the Trelora appointments project.
+Thom had a deep understanding of the code at all times and was able to implement solutions very fast.
+His ability to hold complex and abstract blocks of information in his mind is one of his strengths.
+Thom is also very persistent.
+We had several curve balls during the project, some of which we hours on with little to no progress.
+A few times I did not think we were going to find a solution on our own and Thom would continue to bulldoze through until finding a solution.
+For these reasons Thom is a strong programmer.
+One way Thom could grow is by taking a more methodical approach to implementing solutions.
+Pairing with Thom was a great experience, however, and I was glad to partner with him and learn from him.

 ### Pahlka Posse